- Time-of-use Prices

 - Other Pricing (tiered pricing, energy contracts)

 The vast majority of Ontario electricity users pay time-of-use prices.
+If you’ve signed an electricity contract with a company, these prices will not affect you.
 There are three time-of-use price periods:

 - Off-peak, when demand for electricity is lowest.
 Ontario households use the majority of their electricity – nearly two thirds of it – during off-peak hours.